This spicy Mexican style diablo shrimp recipe, "camarones a la diabla", is fiery shrimp simmered in a homemade chili sauce, so quick and easy to make!

 - Dried Peppers.
 I'm using ancho peppers, guajillo peppers and chile de arbol peppers for this recipe.
 Essential for great Mexican food.

 - Produce.
-Use tomatoes, onion, garlic and an optional serrano pepper for extra heat.
-You can use other peppers.
+Use roma tomatoes, onion, garlic and an optional serrano pepper for extra heat.

 - Extras.
 Apple cider vinegar, vegetable oil or olive oil, salt and pepper.

 - Shrimp.
-I enjoy large shrimp or prawns, though this will work with any size shrimp.
+I enjoy large shrimp or prawns, though this will work with any size shrimp, peeled and deveined for me.

 How to Make Camarones a la Diabla - the Recipe Method

-Simmer the Camarones a la Diabla.
-Add the shrimp to the pan to warm and cook the shrimp through, 1-2 minutes.
-Serve!
+Add the shrimp back to the pan and simmer a couple minutes to cook the shrimp through.

 Boom!
 Done!
 Diablo shrimp is ready to serve.
 This is the easiest camarones a la diabla recipe you'll find.
 Nice and spicy, quick and easy to make.
 And very satisfying!
 I love this recipe.